aditya-suripeddi/covstats/README.md

 ## How to run

- 1. Install golang, mongodb and postman.
+ 1. Install golang, mongodb.
 Run mongodb

-    You can comment middleware portion of code in server.go after this step to skip using postman and using browser to make the API calls
+    Note: middlware is commented out at the moment

  2. Go to root directory of project and fill `config/config.json`